 6. Have a plan for dinner: Breakfasts are often included with accommodations, and lunches can be figured out while you’re out and about.
 But don’t let the crowd get hungry and then start thinking about dinner.
 Wandering the streets of an Italian or French medieval hill town at dinner time, looking for a table for two or four and discussing the options can be fun.
 But this approach for a table for 10 or more will leave everyone hungry and frustrated, or – best case scenario – seated at an ultra-touristy restaurant, looking at a menu in five languages.

-7. Set expectations: Italy or France is a bucket list destination for many travelers.
+7. Set expectations: Italy is a bucket list destination for many travelers.
 Some of your family members may want to get off the beaten track while others may want to see the country’s main sights or spend a few days at the beach.
 Your group may include luxury travelers and budget travelers, so you need to decide what sort of trip it’s going to be (with input, of course) and then set expectations.

 To decide what the itinerary would be, each person got one request.
 When I work with my clients, we spend a lot of time creating the overall itinerary.
 I brainstorm lots of ideas and send information about places and activities and accommodation I think they would like.
 All the expectations get set during this back and forth discussion, and we make sure that everyone’s priorities are met before we finalize their Italy itinerary.

 Your family may not remember all of the trip planning and arranging, but eventually they will come to understand the immense value of a multigenerational family trip.
 Having your family activities pre-planned months before your flight may not sound like a big perk, but leaving the plans to someone else frees you up to relax, connect and make memories together.

 Isn’t it time to deposit a travel experience in your family’s memory bank?

 Contact Audrey for a customized itinerary for your private group.